Funding of earnings-related pensions

 In the Finnish pension system, no one has their own ‘pot’ of pension savings, and the pension contributions of individual policyholders (employees or self-employed persons) do not specifically target their own pension.
 Or, conversely, pensions paid to individual retirees do not explicitly include pension contributions paid by the persons themselves.

-Thus, the insured do not have individual pension savings; instead, they have the promise of pension security defined by law.
+Thus, the insured do not have individual pension savings; instead, they have a statutory right to pension security as defined by law.

 Funds can never be dissolved completely

-For every calendar year, each insured employee accrues a previously agreed portion of an earnings-related pension.
+For every calendar year, each insured employee accrues a previously agreed portion of an earnings-related pension of work.
 To prepare for the future, some of this money is placed into funds during the same year.
 As a result, more money comes into pension funds every year, even though the funds are simultaneously used to pay pensions to current pensioners.

-Nor are the funds composed exclusively of the assets of present-day retirees, but the assets of all age groups who have been employed in the past and present.
+The funds therefore do not only contain the assets of present-day retirees, but also assets reserved for the pensions of all age groups who have been employed in the past and present.

 Although the so-called baby boomers have already largely retired, pension funds have been used for paying their pensions only for a few years.